IAmAnthem/CanineCalculations/ReadMe.md

 My initial efforts are to develop the logic for automating the cacluation of trait values and checking to ensure pets are unrelated for breeding.
 ## Why do we need scripts?
 ### Trait Values
-Players develop more certainty in their 'compare' ability the more puppies they have.
+Characters develop more certainty in their 'compare' ability the more puppies they have.
 Once the comparison is *certain* (instead of *think* or *feel*) you can definately use the Stat script.
 If you are still in *think* or *feel* your results are shifted by some unknown amount, which may vary per-reboot.
 More research is required.